shayanaimi/IMaSC/README.md

 #### Training

 Train the model with the following command: `prodigy ner.batch-train train_imasc en_core_web_sm -n 100`.
 A flowchart for how to train your specific model can be found [here](https://prodi.gy/prodigy_flowchart_ner-36f76cffd9cb4ef653a21ee78659d366.pdf).
+About 4000 annotations are needed to train the model.

 ## Versioning